On-Page SEO: The Ultimate Guide With Actionable Checklist

 Using outbound links is one of the simplest white hat SEO strategies.

-Outbound links to related pages help the search engine to understand about your page's topic.
+Outbound links to related pages help the search engine to understand your page's topic.
 This will help Google understand that your page is a hub of real quality information.

 But despite this....